Mortons Neurom - Rehcore AB

 How do I know if I have Morton's neuroma?

-If you experience pain in the forefoot that worsens when walking or wearing tight shoes, as well as numbness or tingling in your toes, you should see a doctor for diagnosis.
+If you experience forefoot pain that worsens with walking or wearing tight shoes, as well as numbness or tingling in your toes, you should consult a doctor for diagnosis.

 Can Morton's neuroma go away on its own?